burgere/food-finder-server/README.md

 # food-finder-server
 Backend Express middleware tier for Food Finder app

+NOTE: You will need the Heroku CLI to run the app and configure env variables.

 ## To run locally with env variables:
 Install the heroku-config plugin.